kittsville/GifSound-2/README.md

 # GifSound 2
 *Improved gif + sound mashups*

+**Following messages with the /r/GifSound moderators this project has been suspended indefinitely**

 GifSound 2 is a remake of GifSound.com that aims to improve upon the site based on my personal gripes and feedback from the [/r/gifsound](http://reddit.com/r/gifsound) community.
-GifSound 2 is current in pre-Alpha with its first Alpha release coming soon.
+GifSound 2 is current in pre-Alpha.

 ### Features (current)